-Our request to fund the NASA EPSCoR program at the Congressionally-authorized level of \$25 million would allow NASA to maintain the RID awards at \$125,000 per year for participating states and provide additional Implementation grants to seed important national research.
+Funding the NASA EPSCoR program last year's request level of \$25 million would allow NASA to maintain the RID awards at \$125,000 per year for participating states and provide additional Implementation grants to seed important national research.
 With this program, the funding level directly impacts the number of research grants that can be awarded in a single year.
-Since the purpose of the program is to broaden the research base, the more research grants that can be funded the better.
+Since the purpose of the program is to broaden the research base, the more research grants that can be funded, the better.

-At a time of economic challenges and tight budgets, programs like EPSCoR make solid fiscal sense.
-The program allows all states to benefit from taxpayer investments in Federal research and development, and they help generate long-term growth and a skilled workforce for the future.
-NSF and NASA EPSCoR stretch limited Federal dollars further through partnerships with the states.
+At a time of economic challenges and tight budgets, programs like EPSCoR that seek a broader distribution of research funding make solid fiscal sense.
+Limiting these resources to a few states and institutions is self-defeating for our nation in the long run.
+NSF and NASA EPSCoR help all states to benefit from taxpayer investments in Federal research and development, and they generate long-term growth and a skilled workforce for the future.
+NSF and NASA EPSCoR stretch limited Federal dollars further through state matching.
 Not only do states benefit from increased research capacity and growth, but our nation benefits from the rich and diverse pool of talent that our entire country can provide.
+In a time that 33 percent of all bachelors degrees in China are in Engineering, compared to $4\frac{1}{2}$ percent of bachelor degrees in the U.S., if we are to remain globally competitive, instead of restricting ourselves to a few states and institutions, we need to be training and harnessing all of our nation's brainpower, and EPSCoR is working to achieve this goal.